Swapnil133609/Zeus-Controls/README.md

 Credits
 ----------------

-This app is completely based off source from Kernel Adiutor.
+This app is Partially powered by Kernel Adiutor.
 So Thanks to Willi Ye!
-Base is only used for core functionality!
+And Some Customizations by me (swapnil133609) Base is only used for core functionality!
 UI & many other changes will be there!
+More Options have been added.
+And lets not forget the coming OTA Kernel Updater (coming soon)

 License
 ----------------